 Sue was raised in Ferdinand, Indiana, one of six children.
 A graduate of Forest Park High School, she worked her way through Purdue as an engineering cooperative education student with General Motors.
 She graduated Purdue as an industrial engineer and established a career in engineering and management at Michelin and Frito-Lay.

-After earning her master’s degree and doctorate in industrial engineering at the University of Louisville, she established Ellspermann and Associates and began a 20-yr consulting practice.
-She later became the founding director of the University of Southern Indiana’s Center for Applied Research and Economic Development..
+At age 26 she established Ellspermann and Associates, a consulting practice focused on problem solving and strategic planning.
+This work propelled her to research and complete a doctorate at the University of Louisville in unstructured problem-solving.
+She later became the founding director of the University of Southern Indiana’s Center for Applied Research and Economic Development.

 In 2010, Sue was elected to represent Dubois, Perry, Spencer and Warrick counties in the Indiana House of Representatives in 2010.
 In November of 2012, she was elected to serve with Governor Mike Pence.

 During her first year in office, Lt.
 Governor Ellspermann completed a 92-county “Listen and Learn” tour where she met with business, agriculture and government leaders.
 In addition to her oversight of her six state agencies, Governor Pence has appointed her co-chair of his Blue Ribbon Panel on Transportation Infrastructure.
 She also serves as Vice-chair of the Indiana Career Council that is overseeing the State’s workforce development and training initiatives.

 Sue is married to Jim Mehling, Principal of Forest Park High School.
-They have a blended family of four daughters, three sons-in-law and two grandsons.
+They have a blended family of four daughters, three sons-in-law, two grandsons, and a granddaughter.